Table of Contents

 The problems for Jeunesse definitely don’t stop there, though.

-But let’s take a break and get back into our “happy place” by talking about some of the pros and cons next.
+But let’s take a break and get back to our “happy place” by talking about some of the pros and cons of this MLM.

 ✓ They made the Inc. 500/5000 list for being one of America’s fastest-growing companies and have been in business for nearly a decade now.